Security Engineering in IIIf, Part II -- Shadowing the IIIf: Introduction

-To prepare the scene for this work, we first present the integration of noninterference into IIIf motivating it with a concise example of a privacy-critical Flightradar system introduced in Section \ref{sec:flightradarNI}.
-This work has already been published and presented at the Ares conference \cite{kam:24a}.
-It also comprises the formalisation of the flightradar system in IIIf exhibiting an information leak and introducing DLM access control into the model (Section \ref{sec:airisa}).
-In Section \ref{sec:ni}, we introduce the notion of Noninterference and its proof on the example.
+As a preparation, we first present the integration of NI into the IIIf motivating it with a concise example of a privacy-critical flightradar system introduced in Section \ref{sec:flightradar}.
+We re-use here this case-study \cite{kam:24a} because it serves well for illustrating physical aspects of systems and also suits the demonstration of the concepts of IFC and refinement preservation.
+This formalisation of the flightradar system in IIIf introduces access control labels into the model (Section \ref{sec:ifcmove}).
+In Section \ref{sec:ni}, we introduce the notion of NI and its proof on the example.

-We then move on to the new contribution of this paper: the definition of security preserving refinement for IIIf in Section \ref{sec:secref} illustrating it on the Flightradar case study.
-We conclude with a detailed consideration of related work on IIIf in Section \ref{sec:concl}.
-But before we embark on this journey, we use the remainder of this section to introduce IIIf.
+The novel contribution of this paper is an additional layer of IIIf's security engineering: a methodology for defining a shadow, showing its equivalence to NI and investigating its refinement in IIIf.
+The application to the flightradar system example serves to illustrate implicit information flows and NI in IIIf proved on the example (Sections \ref{sec:flightradar} and \ref{sec:ni}).
+We then provide a definition of shadow (Section \ref{sec:shaiiif}) and illustrate how it is applied to the flightradar system leading to identifying an information flow invariant \texttt{\ttIFC{\texttt{a}}}.
+We show that \texttt{\ttIFC{\texttt{a}}} is equivalent to NI.
+Finally, we investigate the relationship between shadow, NI and refinement (Section \ref{sec:secref}) before we conclude and discuss related work in Section \ref{sec:concl}.
+The source code of the IIIf with IFC and its application to the flightradar system is available online \cite{kam:26iiif}.
+To set the scene, we use the remainder of this section to introduce IIIf.